usdlike/stablecoin-contract/README.md

 - Admin of jetton or Manager can make transfers from user's jetton wallet.

-- Admin of jetton or Manafer can burn user's jettons.
+- Admin of jetton or Manager can burn user's jettons.

 - Admin of jetton or Manager can lock/unlock user's jetton wallet (`set_status`).
 If the status is not set to zero, then the user's wallet is locked, the user cannot make transfers; Admin or Manager can make transfer even if wallet locked.